Design & Technology at Hillside

 - build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users

 - critique, evaluate and test their ideas and products and the work of others

 We teach Design and Technology in EYFS as an integral part of the topic work covered during the year.
-Ongoing design and make opportunities are planned from the objectives set out in the Early Year Framework, which underpin the curriculum planning for children age 3 - 5.
-Expressive Arts and Design ensures children use what they have learnt about materials in original ways, thinking about uses and purposes.
+Ongoing design and make opportunities are planned from the objectives set out in the EYFS Framework, which underpin the curriculum planning for children age 3 - 5.
+Physical Development and Expressive Arts and Design ensures children develop their fine motor skills and use what they have learnt about materials in original ways, thinking about uses and purposes.
 They represent their own ideas, thoughts and feelings through Design and Technology activities.